-We have incurred significant net losses and accumulated negative cash flows since inception.
-As of June 30, 2002, we had an accumulated deficit of \$75.2 million.
+Except for the three months ended September 30, 2002, when we earned a small profit after taking into account interest income earned on investments, we have incurred significant net losses and accumulated negative cash flows from operations since inception.
+As of September 30, 2002, we had an accumulated deficit of \$75.1 million.
 These losses have been funded with proceeds of preferred stock private placements and our initial public offering completed in July 2000.
-We intend to continue spending on marketing and brand development, content enhancements, technology and infrastructure.
-As a result, we anticipate net losses to continue in the foreseeable future.
-We anticipate funding these expected losses with the remaining proceeds from our initial public offering.
+We may incur substantial net losses in the future due to the relative high risk associated with our revenue and the high level of planned operating and capital expenditures, including sales and marketing costs, personnel hires, and product development.
+We may not sustain profitability.